kik369/quadratic-js/README.md

 - [x] shows x1 and x2 (or just x, if one solution)
 - [x] shows real and imaginary components for complex solutions
 - [ ] plot the parabola
+- [ ] add more information about quadratic equations

 ### Screenshot
 ![Screenshot](https://i.imgur.com/orantdr.png)